 Albert Hall Museum finds its origins with the then Prince of Wales, Albert Edward to Jaipur.
 The 200-year-old museum houses a great collection of traditional art forms.
 This is also famous for one of the innumerable number of pigeons that this place attracts.

 Read more – http://alberthalljaipur.gov.in/

-The Birla Temple, originally known as Lakshmi Narayan Temple, and is situated below the Moti Dungri Fort in Jaipur.
-Dedicated to Lord Vishnu and Goddess Lakshmi, this temple is a proud architectural landmark of Jaipur.
-Built in pure white marble, the Birla Temple is unlike the traditional ancient Hindu temples, and is built with a modern approach.
-Inside this magnificent shrine, beautifully sculpted idols of Lord Vishnu and Goddess Lakshmi, as well as other Hindu Gods and Goddesses, can be seen.
-Delicate carvings of Hindu symbols, and ancient quotes from the Geeta and the Upanishads ornament the walls of this fascinating temple.
-One can also recognize the mythological events engraved on the walls.
-Apart from the religious idols, pictures and figures of several religious saints, philosophers and historical achievers, like Socrates, Buddha, Zarathustra and Confucius, are also included in the temple.
+The Birla Temple, originally known as Lakshmi Narayan Temple, is situated below the Moti Dungri Fort in Jaipur.
+Built in pure white marble, the Birla Temple is unlike the traditional ancient Hindu temples and is built with a modern approach.
+Apart from the religious idols, pictures and figures of several religious saints, philosophers and historical achievers, are also included in the temple.
 A work of art, this temple truly represents architectural beauty, in a modern form.

-Jaipur is a beautiful place and if you are in mood for some shopping, do hit the Jauhri Bazaar, we however weren’t, so slept in at the Hotel for a while before checking out.
+Jaipur is a beautiful place and if you are in the mood for some shopping, do hit the Jauhri Bazaar, we, however, weren’t, so slept in at the Hotel for a while before checking out.